ioos/compliance-checker/README.md

 Select the test you want to run from the dropdown menu.
 Then, either upload your dataset or provide a url to a remote dataset (OPeNDAP) and click 'Submit'.

-The output of the Compliance Checker will give you an overall score and a scoring breakdown.
+The output of the Compliance Checker will give you a comprehensive list of issues and the actions needed to correct them.
 You may download the Compliance Checker report as a text file by clicking the 'Download Report' button

 ![Compliance-Checker-Web](https://user-images.githubusercontent.com/5702672/30527267-b4bb136c-9bf4-11e7-8345-dd9b8e2e859f.png)